brcrista/dotfiles/README.md

 ./macos.sh
 ```

-Files that are not platform-agnostic must be copied manually.
+Note that the files for VS Code and iTerm2 must be copied manually.